 Budgeting is a necessary evil when it comes to long-term wealth building.
-Without a personal budget, you will end up in a rabbit hole over overspending and make it seem almost impossible to manage your money.
+Without a personal budget, you will end up in a rabbit hole of overspending, making it seem almost impossible to manage your money.
 Some people use spreadsheets to budget.
 Others, like myself, use apps on their phone.
 Others may use a pen and a piece of paper.
-Regardless of what method you decide to use, I will give you some of the basics.
+Regardless of what method you decide to use, I will give you some of the basics (along with some budgeting tips).
 Get a pen and paper, and let's get started!

 4 Steps to Preparing any Budget

 There are a few things that apply to all budgets.
 Regardless of what method of budgeting you decide to track your income and expenses, four things always apply:

 First things first!
 You have to know how much is coming in.
 Write down all income you receive every month.
 This can include pay from jobs, cash gifts, income from business ventures, child support, alimony, or anything that hits your bank account as a credit.
 Now that you are looking at these numbers, do you feel this number is enough to sustain your current lifestyle?
 If not, you may have an income problem, but we will see as we continue through our process.

 Next, let's write down all monthly expenses (not including debt – more on that later).
 Start with necessities, such as rent, mortgage, water, electricity, groceries, etc. As you work down the list, add non-necessities like that gym membership you rarely use and recurring expenses like Netflix.
 Be sure to account for all your monthly variable and fixed expense.